diem/off-chain-reference/docs/simple_state_machine.md

 * `need-kyc`: a payment needs the exchange of full KYC information.
 A new payment with this one in the `original_payment_reference_id` can be submitted using the KYC Exchange flow.
 * `no-kyc-needed`: the recipient indicates that they are not willing to provide KYC information since they judge that it is not necessary.
 A Simple flow payment can be initiated with this payment in its `original_payment_reference_id`.
 * `rejected`: the payment is rejected.
 It should not be used in the `original_payment_reference_id` field of a new payment.

+## Reference specification for JWS signatures used

+TODO

+## Reference specification for valid `recipient_signature` fields

+TODO